romhml/compodium/README.md

 ## Features

 <!-- Highlight some of the features your module provide here -->
-- ⛰  &nbsp; Automatically discovers your components (including libraries).
+- ⛰  &nbsp; Automatically discovers your components
-- ⚡ &nbsp; HMR support.
+- ⚡ &nbsp; HMR support

 ## Quick Setup